jbrucker/guessing-game/README.md

 Each UI component has many events you can choose to "handle".
 Most of them have names beginning with **setOn**, such as *setOnAction()* or *setOnKeyTyped()*.

 You can use the **same method** to handle events from **many** components.
 In most applications, pressing ENTER is the same as clicking the "Submit" button.
-In our GuessingGame, we can use the same code to handle events from both the InputField (press Enter) and the button1 Button.
+In our GuessingGame, we can use the same code to handle events from both the InputField and the button1 Button.
 For example:

 ```java
 // When user presses Enter in the inputField, its same as clicking button1:
 inputField.setOnAction( this::button1Press );
 ```

 If your code needs to know *which* button or component caused the event, in your event handler code call `event.getSource()` to get the component that caused the event.

 ## Exercises